David Carradine: Posthumous releases

-Carradine also appeared in a minor role in Yuen Woo-ping's Chinese kung fu epic True Legend; they had first met while filming Kill Bill.
+Carradine appeared in a minor role in Yuen Woo-ping's Chinese kung fu epic True Legend; they had first met while filming Kill Bill.
 Yuen eulogized Carradine on the True Legend website, describing him as a "good friend".
 Yuen said of Carradine:

 He is among the first Hollywood actors to perform Chinese martial arts on the big screen.
 In real life he is also a genuine kung fu fan, and knows tai chi, qi gong and Chinese medicine.
 Same as I, people shall always remember his role as Caine, the grasshopper, in Kung Fu, in the '70s, which was a really unforgettable performance.
 I feel both great honour and regret that True Legend is one of David Carradine's last works.